 Are There Alternatives to Refugee Status?

 If you do not qualify for refugee status, that does not mean you cannot immigrate to the United States.
-Trafficking victims who are already located in the United States are eligible for T non-immigrant status if they agree to work with law enforcement to the best of their ability in regards to those who trafficked them.
+Trafficking victims who are already located in the United States are eligible for T non-immigrant status if they agree to work with law enforcement to the best of their ability in regard to those who trafficked them.
 This status will allow them to stay up to 4 years in the United States, and they are allowed to apply for permanent residence or visas to stay longer.

 If you are already in the United States but qualify at every other point for refugee status, you can submit an application for asylum.
-This is a good option for persons who have escaped persecution in their country of origin by heading to the United States, but have no visa or way to enter to the United States.
+This is a good option for persons who have escaped persecution in their country of origin by heading to the United States, but have no visa or way to enter the United States.
 Unaccompanied minors can also apply as asylum seekers, even if there are immigration proceedings against them already, as long as they do not have an adult located in the United States that can take custody of them or care for them.
 There are also special immigrant visas available that you may qualify for.

 Today Is the Day